-The takeaway begins as soon as the club starts moving back and ends when the shaft of the club is parallel to the ground.
+The takeaway portion of the golf swing begins as soon as the club starts moving back and ends when the shaft of the club is parallel to the ground.
 During that short period of time, several critical moves must happen in order to put the swing on a good track.

 Indeed, the club should be taken back square so that the shaft points at the target when it is parallel to the ground.
 At the same time, the clubface should point down slightly and wrists shouldn’t be allowed to hinge this early in the swing.

 Takeaway Swing Tips

 The backswing portion of the golf swing begins just as the takeaway ends.
 It will end itself when the top of the swing is reached.
 While getting there, several aspects need careful attention.

 The left arm should remain straight and the left heel should remain on the ground unless flexibility demands otherwise.
 The right knee should retain its flex and the left knee should point towards the ball.
 Hips rotate but they do so without sliding back.
 While the head stays in the box, the weight still flows towards the right foot.
 This whole process should proceed at a pace that is slower than that of the downswing in order to protect a solid strike at the ball.